raphael-khan/Data-Science-FIFA-dataset/README.md

+# Data Science_FIFA_Soccer

-# Data Science--FIFA-Soccer-Model to predict the most undervalued player.
+The project aims to predict the most undervalued player.
+Downloads the data set from kaggele and uses Pandas lib.
 Value is determined by comparing the cuurent value vs cuurent wage.
 Results are plotted using Seaborn.

 Technologies Used:
   * Kaggle